Mentorship Programs: A Small Business’ Key to Workforce Development and Employee Engagement

 This article will cover the benefits of a mentorship program, the different types of mentorship programs you should consider, and what makes a mentorship program great.

 A formal mentoring program is a structured process businesses can use to foster relationships between senior or high-performing employees and those with less experience.
 A well-functioning mentorship program directs a business to better reflect its goals and values.

 Senior employees pass on existing knowledge, skills, and experience to help junior employees advance their careers.
-However, a mentorship program can also help senior employees and leadership learn from the fresh perspective of employees newer to the workforce.
+However, a mentorship program can also help senior employees and leadership learn from the fresh perspective of newer employees.

-A mentorship program isn’t something that should lower morale or exclude anyone who wants to participate.
-Anyone, in any role, could learn or take guidance from someone who has had different life experiences and challenges.
+A mentorship program shouldn’t lower morale or exclude anyone who wants to participate.
+Anyone in any role could learn or take guidance from someone with different life experiences and challenges.